Our Lady of Good Counsel, Oak Cliff — 1901-1961

 The church was holding services in Oak Cliff as early as 1901, and an affiliated school was established by Rev. Francis P. Maginn in September of that year.
 It appears that the Dargan house was acquired in 1902, the same year that the (new?) church building was dedicated in ceremonies officiated by Bishop E. J. Dunne.

 Below, the new church can be seen in a photo which appeared in The Dallas Morning News on the day of its dedication in June, 1902 (all images are larger when clicked):

-The neighboring school can be seen in this photo, taken around 1905:
+The neighboring school can be seen in these two early photos:

 The school’s founder, Rev. F. P. Maginn: